Fellowship Programs at Independent Research Institutions

-Fellowship programs may be administered by independent centers for advanced study, libraries, and museums in the United States; American overseas research centers; and American organizations that have expertise in promoting research in foreign countries.
+Fellowship programs may be administered by independent centers for advanced study, libraries, and museums in the U.S.; American overseas research centers; and American organizations that have expertise in promoting humanities research in foreign countries.
 Individual scholars apply directly to the institutions for fellowships.
-A list of currently funded institutions is available.